libts/tslib/README.md

 ### configure tslib
 This is just an example `/etc/ts.conf` file.
 Touch samples flow from top to bottom.
 Each line specifies one module and it's parameters.
 Modules are processed in order.
-Use _one_ module_raw that accesses your device, followed by any combination of filter modules.
+Use _one_ module_raw on top, that accesses your device, followed by any combination of filter modules.

     module_raw input
     module median depth=3